animatlabs/animatlabs.github.io/_drafts/2026-07-07-dwg-dxf-acadsharp-dotnet.md

 ## Spatial Queries with NetTopologySuite

-Combine ACadSharp with NetTopologySuite for powerful spatial analysis:
+I wire ACadSharp geometry into NetTopologySuite when I need envelopes, intersects, or an STRtree over linework:

 ```csharp
 using NetTopologySuite.Geometries;